Many women experience cramping during an intrauterine device (IUD) insertion and for a short time afterward.

 If you have a nonhormonal copper IUD (ParaGard), your menstrual bleeding and cramping may increase in intensity and duration — at least at first.

 If you have a hormonal IUD such as Mirena, your bleeding and cramping may become heavier and irregular for the first three to six months.
-About 30 percent of women in the study reported increased cramping three months after insertion, but 25 percent said their cramps were actually better than before.
+About of women in the study reported increased cramping three months after insertion, but 25 percent said their cramps were actually better than before.

 Regardless of your IUD type, your bleeding, cramping, and between-period spotting should decrease over time.
 You may even find that your periods stop altogether.